devmotheg/devmotheg/README.md

 ## **❓ Who are you?**

-I'm Mohamed Muntasir, a self taught full-stack developer & a freelancer; available for work.
+I'm Mohamed Muntasir, a self-taught full stack web developer & a freelancer; available for work.

 ## **⭐ Your skills?**